sushvij/Capstone-EDA-v2/README.md

 ## CURRENT REPOSITORY

-This repository currently contains our Exploratory Data Analysis.
-And, branches will be created to add more outputs as they are developed.
+This repository currently contains our (1) Exploratory Data Analysis, (2) Baseline Models, and (3) Our Model and It's Deployment.

-Given the dataset is too large for a free github repository, this repository currently focuses on jupyter notebooks with outputs.
-The #data lineage.jpg file contains the details of the sources and types of data.
+Given the dataset is too large for a free github repository, this repository currently focuses on selected patches of data and jupyter notebooks with outputs.

-Please see the outputs within the jupyter notebooks.
+***Exploratory Data Analysis (folder eda_data_lineage)

+The [data lineaage diagram](https://github.com/sushvij/Capstone-EDA-v2/blob/main/eda_data_lineage/data%20lineage.jpg) contains the details of the sources and types of data of the entire dataset.

-Start with databaseStatistics.ipynb in the ipynb_checkpoints directory for a high level understanding of the data.
+Start with databaseStatistics.ipynb in this folder for a high level understanding of the data.
 And, then for a deeper dive into a particular sample, look at the Google colab notebook maub_eda_v2_present_xcc_fsl.ipynb.

-Note running any cell will not work as the dataset has to be stored locally elsewhere.
+Note re-running any cell for this background material will not work as the dataset has to be stored locally elsewhere.
+If you would like to go get the entire dataset, it can be found [here](https://github.com/DeepPathology/MITOS_WSI_CCMCT) under the WSI folder.

+***Baseline Models***

+There have been multiple two stage models deployed by various researchers on this database.
+The folders baseline_model and fsl_colab_base_model replicate these models.

+***Our Model and It's Deployment***

+For our models and deployments, go to folder rv_backend.
+All data and models here will run, and the demo using these models can be deployed by executing the commands outlined in the previous instructions section.

 ## PRO TIP FOR THE CURRENT REPOSITORY
 Because the notebooks themselves contain large sets of images, we recommend making a local copy of this repository and then opening the Jupyter Notebook locally.

 ## FURTHER DEVELOPMENT
 As the team progresses you will find more branches created from this repository containing various AI models and developmental work towards a decision support system for pathologists, Nightingale.
+Our application will be ultimately deployed at **www.mitosisdx.com**.
 You can get a sneak peek at how our resident expert, Dr. Frederick, is reclassifying the mitotic figures by stages to build a more relevant AI, i.e. likely to be used in clinic one day, than the simplistic (mitotic vs not mitotic models) created before.

 ![Example Sub-Classification of Phases](https://github.com/sushvij/Capstone-EDA-v2/blob/main/eda_data_lineage/eda_subclassing_slide2_mitotic_figs.png)